pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 global/app/myApp
 ```

 Since the app `myApp` is stored inside the global `app` folder, it is globally accessible.
 That means it can be potentially loaded by any user of the system.
-Whether this is possible additionally depends on the app itself since each app can have its own access rules set in IAM.
+Whether this is possible additionally depends on the app itself, since each app can have its own access rules set in IAM.

 In order to make an app available only to a certain tenant, one could move it to the tenant folder as this example shows: